Use A Modern Language Already

 Why are people still writing code like it's 1970???

-Why is it that people make a virtue out of writing code in obsolete languages?
+Why is it that people make a virtue out of writing code in obsolescent languages?

 I count C, all versions of C, in this.
-C wasn’t designed.
-C was heroically developed in pieces in either PDP assembly or an extinct predecessor language—it’s so old, no one really knows anymore.
-C is strictly inferior to C++ in every way, and in fact almost any C program is a C++ program, just using fewer features.
+C wasn't designed in the sense of the modern field of programming language design.
+C was first developed heroically, in pieces, in either PDP assembly or an extinct predecessor language—it's so old, no one actually even knows anymore.

 1